SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements-optional-capabilities.md

 All sections below are **optional**.
 If a device partner decides to certify Optional Capabilities, they are documented in the certificate and shown on the device partner portal.
 Customer can filter and search for devices that support certain capabilities.
 Therefore, it is recommended to certify all capabilities (aka.
 "Optional Capabilities") offered by the device.
 The capabilities are listed below in descending order of importance based on Software AG's experience.
 To indicate that a device wants to certify an Optional Capabilities, it has to add the respective element to the list of supported operations in the inventory object of the device.
-All Optional Capabilities that receive operations require the fragment  `com_cumulocity_model_Agent` to be present in the device managed object in the inventory as described in [Foundation Capability Fragments](#foundation-module-fragments).
+All Optional Capabilities that receive operations require the fragment  `com_cumulocity_model_Agent` to be present in the device managed object in the inventory as.

 | Fragment                        | Content                                    | Required for optional capability |
 | ------------------------------- | ------------------------------------------ | ---------------------------- |